siyaramaa/blog-app/README.md

 - NEXT_PUBLIC_SANITY_DATASET=your_sanity_dataset
 - NEXT_PUBLIC_SANITY_API_VERSION=your_API_version

-or you can also do:
+or you can also do the following:
 ```bash
 cp .env.example .env.local
 ```